 The close of navigation in 1827 was viewed with both regret and alarm.
 Winter had set in before a sufficient supply of food had reached Galena.
-True, the firm of Strader and Thompson had brought a keel-boat of general merchandise from Saint Louis which included a quantity of flour and pork but the entire cargo had been gobbled up by Francois Bouthillier, a wily French tion the following spring.

-Although the weather moderated after the first chilly blast, the lead miners could scarcely hope for more food supplies until the opening of naviga-
+True, the firm of Strader and Thompson had brought a keel-boat of general merchandise from Saint Louis which included a quantity of flour and pork but the entire cargo had been gobbled up by Francois Bouthillier, a wily French trader, who hoped to profit by the scarcity of food.
+Although the weather moderated after the first chilly blast, the lead miners could scarcely hope for more food supplies until the opening of navigation the following spring.